smartcontractkit/chainlink-cosmos/README.md

-# Chainlink Terra
+# Chainlink Cosmos

 ## Quick Start

-For more information, see the [Chainlink Terra Documentation](./docs/).
+For more information, see the [Chainlink Cosmos Documentation](./docs/).